reticent-roklimber/atlas/README.md

 #### 3. Infrastructure & Deployment

+Basically this is a GitOps deployment pipeline.
+I'm using github actions for a full end-end build from a code-push to deployed infrastructure.
 All infrastructure is running on Microsoft Azure, which is defined as infrastructure-as-code IaC in the `infrastructure/` directory of the repo.
 I have not split this out into a separate repository because it's just been easier to keep it all in one.

 The virtual machine template is defined in `/infrastructure/azure-deploy/create-vm.bicep` which allows flexibility to build any machine I want using the domain specific language Bicep, released in Aug 2020.
+I've not bothered with using cloud agnostic tooling like Terraform as it is more complexity than I think the project needs.

-To keep things lean as hell, I'm using GitOps and github actions for the deployment pipeline.
-This allows a full end-end build from code-push to deployed infrastructure.
+As you will see from the code base, there are zero tests in the build and deploy pipeline.
+This is mainly because I don't know how to do this effectively.
+I've just been manually testing the site as a human after each build.

 **Pipeline**
 * Code push to repo